fcgdam/ESP8266-base64/README.md

 ## API:

-There two functions: one for encode and one for decode:
+There are two functions: one for encode and one for decode:

  int encoded_lenght = base64_encode( char *data_out, char *data_in, int data_in_lenght );